poshjosh/rate-limiter/DEVELOPER_NOTES.md

 - Create rate limit groups that do not adhere to single-class-contains-one-or-more-methods paradigm.
   For example a rate limit group could span the methods of multiple classes.

+###

+Rather than use annotations: RateLimit and RateLimitGroup, we use classes RateConfig and RateConfigList This is because we source data for rate limiting instructions from both annotations and properties Irrespective of the source, we collect the data using RateConfig and RateConfigList.